Ziya-As/PostgreSQL/postgreSQL.md

 ### `ENUM`

-PostgreSQL allows you to define a column that stores a list of fixed values using an enum.
-To create an enum, you use the `CREATE TYPE` statement with the following syntax:
+PostgreSQL allows us to define a column that stores a list of fixed values using an enum.
+To create an enum, we use the `CREATE TYPE` statement with the following syntax:

 ```sql
 CREATE TYPE enum_name